If you’re looking at starting a business in France, France has made it easier for foreign residents to pursue their entrepreneurial dreams.

 - APCE – Accueil Professionnels et Entreprises – the national organisation for start ups in France.

-- Centre de Formalités des Entreprises or CFE, the organisation responsible for handling business registration throughout France.
+- Centre de Formalités des Entreprises or CFE, the organization responsible for handling business registration throughout France.
 There are different offices for each type of business.

 - Direccte (Directions régionales des entreprises, de la concurrence, de la consommation, du travail et de l’emploi)